qteatime/crochet-docs/docs/_sources/system/structure/introduction.rst.txt

 So what's this ``crochet.json`` file anyway?
 It's a `JSON <https://en.wikipedia.org/wiki/JSON>`_ file that describes what the package is, what it uses, and what it contains.
-We call it, more colloquially, the Package Configuration.
+We call it, more colloquially, the :ref:`Package Configuration <package-configuration>`.

 The package configuration also tells Crochet where to find the things a package contains, as again Crochet doesn't force items to be organised in any particular way.